cost-dkg/metadata4dkg2022/index.md

 participants as well.
 If you would like to join, get in touch with Tobias Kuhn (t.kuhn@vu.nl), so we can send you an invitation via COST.
 COST covers travel and accomodation costs.

-The joint sessions on the first and last days can be followed remotely.
+Some joint sessions on the first and last days can be followed remotely.
 All other sessions are only accessible to physical participation.

 ## Organizers